GSA/digitalgov.gov/content/posts/2013-11-12-trends-on-tuesday-would-you-trade-your-latte-for-your-mobile-device.md

 ---
-url: /2013/11/12/trends-on-tuesday-would-you-trade-your-latte-for-your-mobile-device/
 date: 2013-11-12 9:50:30 -0400
 title: 'Trends on Tuesday: Would You Trade Your Latte For Your Mobile Device?'
 summary: ' Recently, Mobile Marketing Watch published Sprint&#8217;s interesting infographic showing how executives use their mobile devices. &#8220;Would you trade your latte or morning cup of coffee for your mobile phone?&#8221; Sprint asked business professional executives.
-According to the results of their survey, turns out business professionals would rather'
+According to the results of their survey, turns out business professionals would'
 authors:
   - lisa-wilcox
 categories: